winghongchan/dark-docs/README.md

 # Dark Docs
 A dark theme for Google Docs web, based on the colors used in dark modes in other Google products.
 Subtle animations added.

+Google has Material U’d Google Docs, so I am in the process of updating Dark Docs to use Material U. For more info, see https://github.com/winghongchan/dark-docs/issues/16

 ![](Screenshot_20220723_183923.png)

 ## Installation